Pailin province: Health

-Interestingly, resistance to Malaria drugs is surprisingly high in Pailin.
-Resistance first appeared in Pailin on the Cambodian-Thai border and then spread to Africa by the early 1980s.
-A second and third wave of resistance to a new set of malaria drugs occurred since.
-The local strain of malaria parasites may have some special properties, or the ecology of the region may have features that boost the rise of resistance.
+Malaria epidemics were common in Pailin due to resistance to anti-malaria drugs.
+Resistance first appeared around the Cambodian-Thai border in the late 1950s, including Pailin, and then spread to Africa by the early 1980s.
+Multiple waves of resistance have occurred following the first wave.
+Although the cause is unknown, many believe that the local strain of malaria parasites or the ecology of the region may have special features that have caused the high resistance rate.